jbaysore/Betting-Tracker-2.0/README.md

 - Reads open bets from a Google Sheet ("Bets" tab)
 - Checks if any games are starting within the next 7 minutes
 - If no games are found in that window, exits without making any API calls
-- Fetches live closing odds (moneyline, spread, and total markets) from the [Odds API](https://the-odds-api.com) for those games, using the bookmaker specified per row
+- Fetches live closing odds (moneyline, spread, and total markets) from the [Odds API](https://the-odds-api.com) for those games, using the bookmaker specified per row, requesting the Odds API region that bookmaker belongs to (see Book Regions below)
 - Selects the correct market and parses the selection based on the row's `Bet Type` — Moneyline and Draw bets match against the moneyline market, Spread bets match against the spread market at the exact line, and Total bets match against the total market at the exact line and direction
 - Uses fuzzy name matching to handle minor discrepancies between team names in the sheet and the Odds API (exact matching is still required for spread/total lines — see Bet Type Handling below)
 - Writes the closing odds back to the `ClosingOdds` column in the sheet, or a failure flag if something goes wrong